ApiLogicServer/Docs/docs/index.md

 API Logic Server creates projects with a ***modern, service-based architecture***.
 Systems are:

-* 3-tiered by default, with logic shared and enforced in the middle tier.
-This unlocks value beyond traditional forms, including services, AI-driven bots, etc.
+* 3-tiered by default, with logic *shared and enforced in the middle tier.*  Unlike manually coded frameworks which may result in non-sharable logic on UI controllers, this unlocks value beyond traditional forms, including services, AI-driven bots, etc.

 * Servers are stateless for scalability